 - Supporting the improvement of the care provided in CAH outpatient and emergency department settings through additional measures

-- Supporting the improvement of the reporting of quality of care data
+- Supporting the improvement of reporting quality of care data

 The SCORH Flex Program understands that operational and financial improvements in rural health care organizations are paramount to their ability to stay afloat in these dynamic times.
 SCORH actively works with each of the CAHs to improve their operations.
 In this area, South Carolina plans to support and assist CAHs by providing financial and operational in-depth assessments for CAHs to identify financial and operational strengths and challenges, and to identify statewide strategies for improvement.
 Activities include:

-- Performing inventory of CAH financial and operational indicators and distributing results of the inventory to individual CAHs
+- Performing inventory of CAH financial and operational indicators and distributing inventory results to individual CAHs

 - In-depth operational assessment addressing identified improvement areas

-Success is measured by participation in technical assistance activities, number of CAH/Chief Financial Officer (CFO) work group meetings, sharing of best practices, number of CAH Financial and Operational Assessments completed, number of site visits, action plans created, and coaching calls completed.
+Success is measured by participation in technical assistance activities, the number of CAH and Chief Financial Officer (CFO) workgroup meetings, sharing of best practices, number of CAH Financial and Operational Assessments completed, number of site visits, action plans created, and coaching calls completed.

-- Improving emergency medical services (EMS) capacity and operational projects by assisting CAHs to develop strategies for engaging with community partners and targeting specific health needs.
-This is achieved by identifying a performance improvement activity for each of the EMS agencies studied, developing an action plan, determining baseline and target measures based on performance activities, and providing technical assistance via site visits and coaching calls to help in the implementation of the action plan.
-Collaborative linkages are developed with the local CAHs based on the action plans.
+SCORH will improve EMS capacity and operational projects by assisting CAHs to develop strategies for engaging with community partners and targeting specific health needs.
+This is achieved by identifying a performance improvement activity for each EMS agency studied, developing an action plan, determining baseline and target measures based on performance activities, and providing technical assistance via site visits and coaching calls, to help in the implementation of an action plan.
+Collaborative linkages are developed with the local CAHs based on their action plans.

-SCORH supports the integration of innovative health care models to develop/implement and assess innovative health care models designed to have a positive transformational impact on rural health in the state.
+SCORH supports the integration of innovative health care models to develop and implement and assess innovative health care models designed to have a positive transformational impact on rural health in the state.
 Activities include:

-- Technical assistance in improving outcomes and partner engagement
+- Technical assistance for improving outcomes and partner engagement

 - Identifying and distributing lessons learned and best practices during monthly network meetings

-- Using statewide data to identify CAHs who need extra assistance through site visits and partner engagement
+- Using statewide data to identify CAHs in need of extra assistance through site visits and partner engagement

 - Providing targeted strategic planning